GaetanLepage/phd-manuscript/sections/5_rl/0_index.typ

 First, the general framework of #acr("RL") will be introduced, along with how deep neural networks are leveraged as function approximators in this context.
 Secondly, we will present a problem of perceptually motivated acoustic-based robot navigation and relevant literature.
 This chapter also exposes a proof of concept of a complete pipeline to address this challenging task.
-Finally, experimental results will demonstrate the capacity of the former solution.
+Finally, experimental results will demonstrate the effectiveness of the proposed approach.

 #include "1_rl_intro/0_index.typ"